In a nutshell

 - Family law no longer qualifies for legal aid, except in cases involving domestic violence or child abuse.
 Family law organisation Resolution points to two marked trends since 2012's Legal Aid, Sentencing and Punishment of Offenders Act: there has been a decrease in the number of agreements reached after mediation, and a significant increase in the number of litigants without representation.
 Elsewhere, the charity Rights of Women has successfully challenged the government’s domestic violence evidence test for legal aid, making it easier for sufferers of domestic abuse to afford access to justice.

 - In all types of civil family law cases mediation is being strongly encouraged.

-- Family law is expected to experience some changes in the wake of the UK's decision to leave the EU.
+- Family law is expected to experience some changes in light of Britain's impending exit from the EU.
 Many of the laws applying to international and cross-border family disputes have come through EU legislation, and it is unclear what will replace them.
 Prominent practitioners in the field predict that EU laws will be imported for issues like divorce and child maintenance.
 There are also non-European fallbacks available in areas such as child abduction.

 - In 2017 judges at the European Court of Justice gathered to rule on whether the British government breached the family rights of a British-Spanish citizen seeking to have her Algerian husband live with her in the UK.
 Freedom of movement among those with dual citizenship (and their family members) is expected to undergo scrutiny as the relationship between the UK and the EU changes over the coming years.